Sign up with your email to receive this fabulous Subjects and Predicates PowerPoint lesson!

 Welcome!

-My goal is simple.
-I want to help teachers like you find the resources and ideas that you need for reading, grammar, and writing.
-I also add in a dash of fresh ideas for classroom management and decor, all so you can focus on what’s important-teaching!
+My goal is simple: to help you find meaningful resources and practical ideas for reading, grammar, and writing.
+I also sprinkle in fresh inspiration for classroom management and decor โ€” all so you can stay focused on what matters most: teaching!

 Make grammar fun!